 How Do You Get a Contractor Bond?

-If you’re interested in getting a contractor bond, you can reach out to your current business insurance to see if they offer contractor bonds, and what types may be available to you.
+If you’re interested in getting a contractor bond, you can reach out to your current business insurance company to see if they offer contractor bonds, and what types may be available to you.
 If your insurance company doesn’t offer the type of bond you’re interested in, you can always reach out to a private contractor bond company, or contact your state licensing board.
 The process of becoming a bonded and insured contractor may differ depending on which state you’re licensed in and which field you work in.

 When purchasing a bond for a project or license, the price can depend on a few factors: